Guidelines Concerning Coronavirus COVID-19

 Nature and Visitor Centres

 Metsähallitus employees use face masks to ensure the safety of customers and personnel in situations where a sufficient safety distance cannot be maintained.
 Metsähallitus provides Nature Centre visitors with face masks, if needed.
+When visiting a Nature centre, keep a distance of 2 meters from other people.

 Events and Guided Tours